 - Most Wanted List.
 Keep an active list of the top ten people you want to meet.
 Before events, review guest lists and seek an opportunity for introductions.

 - Follow-up.
 Within 48 hours of your initial meeting, initiate a follow-up contact.
 For example, send a note, “It was great to meet you last night.
 Here’s the information about the program we discussed.”

 - People Who Know People.
-To gain their help, share the list of people you want to meet with your board member, volunteers, staff and friends.
+To gain their help, share the list of people you want to meet with your board member, volunteers, staff, and friends.
 Tip: If they have contacts, make it easy.
-Inquire about times they are together.
+Inquire about the times they are together.
 Ask if you can be a guest at the gathering.

 - People Who Know People and Let You Use Their Name.
 When people tell you they know someone, ask if it’s okay to mention your connection.
 Your conversation, with the potential donor, can begin, “Roger Nice-Guy suggested I contact you because of your interest in . . .”